gazpachu/joanmira/pages/blog/2016-02-01---javascript-understanding-the-weird-parts-part-2/index.md

 // That will render also myCustomFeature
 ```

-So, in the case of arrays, don't use for..in.
-Use the for..i classic loop.
+So, in the case of arrays, don't use `for..in`.
+Use the `for..i` classic loop.

 ### Lecture 63: Object.create and pure prototypal inheritance

 This is a new feature for new browsers.
-If we need to support older browser, we use a **polyfill**, which is code that adds a feature which the engine may lack.
+If we need to support an older browser, we use a **polyfill**, which is code that adds a feature that the engine may lack.

 ```javascript
 var person = {